-Blog written by a wife married to the love of her life for 32 years before he died from the results of Dementia.
-She works Full Time as an Executive Director of a University and he is in the final stages of FrontoTemporal Dementia and living in Memory Care.
+Blog written by a wife who was married to the love of her life for 32 years before he died from the results of Dementia.
+She works Full Time as an Executive Director of a University.
+This blog will take you through beginning diagnosis to the aftermath of how she deals with grief.
 Written to assist others through experiences, humor and well, GOD knows what else....

 Friday, July 8, 2016

 Today while I was at work, I received an email from the coordinator at Gary's new home.
 It read: